 Both good and bad bacteria live in your gut, and both are required to keep your body healthy.
-Fermented foods and fiber-heavy products are often marketed as being effective immunity boosters, but good fiber is key for keeping your immune system functioning effectively.
-When you drink green tea made with green tea powder, such as Matcha or Sencha powder, as an immunity booster, you’re getting a delicious beverage packed with antioxidants, vitamins, minerals and healthy fiber.
+Fermented foods and fiber-heavy products are often marketed as being effective immunity boosters, but good fiber is also key for simply keeping your immune system functioning effectively.
+When you drink green tea made with green tea powder, such as Matcha or Sencha powder, as an immunity booster, you’re getting a delicious beverage packed with antioxidants, vitamins, minerals, and healthy fiber.

 Consuming the green tea plant in powder form regularly can successfully provide the health advantages described above.
 All of the nutrients in green tea leaves work together to provide endless health benefits.
 Key factors of green tea make it an ultimate immunity booster.
 Consuming the entire leaf in a powder means consuming such a powerful plant as a whole food, which provides more nutritional values than brewed ‘juice.’
 The benefits of green tea are that it:

 - Contains catechins: Green tea is antibacterial, antiviral and antioxidative because of its catechins.
 The catechins inhibit viruses after exposure to an antigen at all stages of the viruses’ development.